 We divided the elicitation paragraph into 9 sentences.
 Therefore 9 pronunciation structures were obtained, one for each sentence.
-From all of the 9 structures, a set of 2,806 phone distances were obtained for each speaker.
-An inter-speaker distance vector between two speakers was also represented as a set of 2,806 values.
-In speech structure construction, conventional 24-dimensional MFCCs (MFCC + Δ MFCC) were used to train the HMMs.
+From all of the 9 structures, a set of 2,804 phone distances were obtained for each speaker.
+An inter-speaker distance vector between two speakers, corresponding to the upper triangles of 9 difference matrixes, was also represented as a set of 2,804 values.

-For the performance evaluation, correlation between the reference distances and the predicted distances was used.
+For performance evaluation, correlation between the reference distances and the predicted distances was used.
 We divided all the speaker pairs into 2 sets based on the reference distances and performed a 2-fold cross-validation (1 set was used to train SVR and the other set was used for testing).
 The correlation results of the first set and second set were 0.825 and 0.826, respectively.
-Fig. 4 shows the correlation results of these two sets.
+Fig. 5 shows the correlation results of these two sets.